 Benefits of a HECM:

-• Does not have to be paid off as long as all the loan obligations are met*
+• Loan does not become due as long as all the loan obligations are met*

 • Line of credit cannot be frozen due to changing market values*